EmakinaTR/bing-spell-checker/nodejs/README.md

 -----------
 You need an API access key.
 You can get it from here: [Bing Spell Check API Access](https://azure.microsoft.com/en-us/try/cognitive-services/#lang)

+> Reading access key through environment variables are a secure way of accessing secret information.
+Therefore, you should consider setting access key to environment variables.

 ```javascript
 'use strict'